The ncurses library is not found in older OI versions

 This happens because the ncurses libraries are installed in /usr/gnu/lib, but the configure script only looks for them in /usr/lib .
 The solution is to extend LDFLAGS to contain those libraries for OI versions that have them in /usr/gnu/lib .

-Updated by Gary Mills almost 3 years ago
+Updated by Gary Mills about 3 years ago

 The -R$(GNULIB.$(BITS)) option is necessary if the library is intalled in /usr/gnu/lib .
 That's the recommended method for an executable to locate its library.
 Of course, the alternative is to install all libraries in /usr/lib, the default search location.